Best action games for Nintendo Switch iMore 2021

 The Nintendo Switch has plenty of awesome adventure games for you to play through.
-From games best played with friends to journeys through different worlds, there are a variety of different adventure games sure to pique your interest.
-Of all of them, Astral Chain rises to the top of the pack delivering a sci-fi drama that's oozing with style and packed to the brim with fast paced, combo heavy action.
+From games best played with friends to journeys through different worlds, there are various adventure games sure to pique your interest.
+Of all of them, Astral Chain rises to the top of the pack delivering a sci-fi drama that's oozing with style and packed to the brim with fast-paced, combo-heavy action.

-- Best with Friends: Super Smash Bros.
-Ultimate
+- Best multiplayer: Super Smash Bros.
+Ultimate - Nintendo Switch

-- Best for Casual Fans: Yoshi's Crafted World
+- Best for casual fans: Yoshi's Crafted World - Nintendo Switch [Digital]

-- Best Hack and Slash: Hyrule Warriors: Age of Calamity
+- Best hack and slash: Hyrule Warriors: Age of Calamity - Nintendo Switch

 Platinum Games have crafted some of the finest action games we've ever played.
-They're over the top finesse is matched only by their solid gameplay mechanics.
+Their over-the-top finesse is matched only by their solid gameplay mechanics.
 Astral Chain is the latest in that long-standing tradition and delivers fast and stylish action gameplay.
 Against the backdrop of dystopian earth, you play a recruit of a special police task force that protects humanity's remnants from interdimensional monsters.
 Using your Astral Chain, the player tether creatures from the other dimension to hack, slash, and investigate crimes.

 Astral Chain is an action title that combines intense combat with investigative sections that slow things down.
 As a rookie detective, players explore The Ark exploring the world, examining evidence, and questioning characters for clues.
 Once players access the Astral Plane, the game pushes down on the pedal and never stops.
 The juxtaposition between the action-packed sections of the Astral Plane the investigation sections of The Ark might give players some whiplash.
 Still, both sections are enjoyable, and that's what matters most.